Upstream Probe#

 location

-Defines an active health probe for peers within the upstream groups that are specified for proxy_pass, uwsgi_pass, and so on in the same location context with the upstream_probe directive.
-Subsequently, Angie regularly probes each peer of the upstream group according to the parameters configured here.
+Defines an active health probe for servers within the upstream groups that are specified for proxy_pass, uwsgi_pass, and so on in the same location context with the upstream_probe directive.
+Subsequently, Angie regularly performs requests according to the specified parameters to each server in the upstream group.

-A peer's probe is passed if the request to the peer succeeds, considering all parameter settings of the upstream_probe directive and the settings that control how upstreams are used by the directive's location context.
+A server passes the probe if the request to it succeeds, considering all parameter settings of the upstream_probe directive and all parameters that control how upstreams are used by the location context where it is defined.
 This includes the proxy_next_upstream and uwsgi_next_upstream directives, etc.; also, proxy_set_header and so on.

 To make use of the probes, the upstream must have a shared memory zone (zone).
 One upstream may be configured with several probes.